freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/react-native/basic-commands/index.md

 **Link dependencies to native projects**

-Some Libraries have dependencies that need to be linked in the native code generated for React Native.
+Some libraries have dependencies that need to be linked in the native code generated for React Native.
 If something doesn't work after you installed a new library, maybe is because you skip this step.
 ```
 react-native link [LIBRARY-NAME]
 ```